CONABIO/madmex-antares-workshop/standalone/classifications/landsat/instructions_gnu-linux_system.md

 ## For the user root:

-* Give a password to the user root, for example, setting the password of root to `root_password`:
+* Give a password to the user root:

 ```
 $sudo passwd
 ```
-After executing this command, you need to type `root_password`
+After executing this command, you need to type the password

-* Authentication to root change to yes on file /etc/ssh/sshd_config:
+* Authentication to root:

 Using a text editor, for example nano, execute: